 If an Employer Identification Number isn’t required, the LLC can either use the owner’s social security number or register for an EIN.

 There is no cost for the EIN when registering through the IRS.
 The number is available immediately when applying through the IRS website; however, you can also register by phone, fax, or mailing IRS Form SS-4.

 Open an LLC Bank Account

-Opening a bank account for your LLC is important for liability protection as the account separates the business’s funds from the member’s personal funds.
+Opening a bank account for your LLC is important for liability protection as the account separates the business’s income and expenses from the member’s personal funds.

 - A banking resolution is a document that authorizes the members to open a business bank account on behalf of the LLC.

 - Copies of the original formation paperwork from the state showing the creation of the LLC.

 - In some cases, an Iowa Certificate of Good Standing may be needed to prove the LLC is active and in good standing with the state (Certificate of Authority for a foreign LLC).